underthestars-zhy/SwiftUIKeyPress/README.md

 ## How to use?

-There are two ways that you can implement `SwiftUIPress`
+There are three ways that you can implement `SwiftUIPress`

 First: